 Capital reserves shown as paid-in capital are generated mainly from Aareal Bank AG's business activities.
-Including consolidation effects, capital reserves eligible for inclusion amount to € 403 million.
+Including consolidation effects, capital reserves eligible for inclusion amount to $\in$ 661 million.

 The largest individual share by far in its capital reserves is held by Aareal Bank AG.
-The same applies to retained earnings, which amount to € 659 million.
+The same applies to retained earnings, which amount to $\in$ 678 million.

-Other Tier I capital components result from goodwill in accordance with section 10a (6) sentences 8 and 9 of the KWG.
+Other Tier 1 capital components result from the excess amount from goodwill in accordance with section 10a (6) sentences 8 and 9 of the KWG.